-A reference laboratory in New Mexico had decided to upgrade to Kronos Workforce Central Version 8.
-While they had the technical capabilities to handle the upgrade in house, they knew the new version would have a drastically different look and feel than their previous version.
-This led them to seek an expert with experience in v8 who could help configure the look and feel of the software, set up new Leave functionality, and create an interface between Kronos and their other HR system.
+A reference laboratory in New Mexico had decided to upgrade to Kronos Workforce Central v8.
+While they had the technical capabilities to handle the upgrade in-house, they knew the new version would have a drastically different look and feel than their previous version.
+This led them to seek an expert with experience in v8 who could help configure the look and feel of the software, set up the new Kronos leave module, and create an interface between Kronos and their other HR system.
 Ultimately, the combination of projects would save their HR team 40+ hours of work each month.

 Like many teams using older versions of Kronos, the laboratory’s tech team was becoming frustrated by the Java in their existing Kronos implementation; the need for constant updates and compatibility issues were significantly increasing the IT team’s workload.

-When Kronos v8 was released Java free, they made the decision to upgrade—and while upgrading, decided to add some additional functionality.
-They’d never built an interface between their HR system and Kronos; this meant anytime an employee was hired, fired, or changed jobs, they had to hand key all of that information into their HR system and then turn around and input it all over again into Kronos.
+When Kronos v8 was released Java-free, they made the decision to upgrade—and while upgrading, decided to add some additional functionality.
+They’d never built an interface between their HR system and Kronos.
+This meant anytime an employee was hired, fired, or changed jobs, they had to hand-key all of that information into their HR system and then again into Kronos.
 Since there were several acquisitions in the pipeline, it was decided that adding functionality in this area was a top priority.

-The company also decided to automate the process for handling leave, including FMLA, worker’s comp, short- or long-term disability, military leave, etc. Previously, they’d been maintaining all of this data in spreadsheets, calculating out rates of pay, and then entering them into Kronos.
+The company also decided to automate the leave process, including FMLA, worker’s comp, short- or long-term disability, military leave, etc. Previously, they’d been maintaining all of this data in spreadsheets, calculating out rates of pay, and then entering them into Kronos.
 Moving forward, they wanted Kronos to manage all of that automatically.

-The other major functionality the laboratory wanted to add was an interface between Kronos and their other HR system.
-Without any sort of interface the company had previously needed to manually enter every new employee into both systems, creating a lot of duplicate processes.
+The other major functionality the laboratory wanted to add was HR automation, or, an interface between Kronos and their other HR system.
+Without any sort of interface, the company had previously needed to manually enter every new employee into both systems, creating a lot of duplicate processes.
 The company knew it would be acquiring several other labs in the near future, which would significantly stress their HR team.
-Rather than trying to manually rekey all of that information, Surety’s consultant helped them establish an interface that allowed them to enter information once, and then automate the process of adding that information to Kronos.
+Rather than trying to manually rekey all of that information, Surety’s consultant helped them build out an interface that allowed them to enter information and automate the process of adding that information to Kronos automatically.

 Before working with Surety, it would have taken about half an hour per employee to set up a new hire in Kronos; then they’d have to manually maintain those records for any employees who changed jobs, locations, departments, or who had their personal information change.
 This was likely taking their team 5-10 hours each week, or between 20 and 40 hours a month.

-With the addition of the leave module the company easily reduced the time their HR team spent overseeing these cases by 75%— reducing the amount of time spent each month from about 40 hours a month to about 10 hours each month.
+With the addition of the Kronos Leave module, the company easily reduced the time their HR team spent overseeing these cases by 75%—from about 40 hours a month to 10 hours each month.

-Automating the process of importing employees into Kronos further reduced their workload — whereas they were likely spending between 20 and 40 hours a month on this (and would have seen a significant increase in that during and after the acquisition), once the interface between systems was created, overseeing these imports took more like an hour or two each week.
+Enabling HR automation to easily import employees into Kronos from the other HR system further reduced their workload.
+They were spending between 20 and 40 hours a month on this (and would have seen a significant increase in that during and after the acquisition).
+However, once the interface between systems was created, overseeing these imports only took an hour or two each week.

 These upgrades to their system offered the laboratory significant time savings.
-The new leave module and interface between systems is easily saving their HR team 40+ hours a month—and the upgrade to Kronos Workforce Central Version 8 is saving their IT team time and unnecessary headaches, now that they are Java free.
+The new leave module and interface between systems easily saved their HR team 40+ hours a month—and the upgrade to Kronos Workforce Central v8 is saving their IT team time and unnecessary headaches now that they are Java free.